YourPersonalTechGuy/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  A: A closure is the the function that wraps around the function in question on the outermost nested layer.
+This function creates the context for all nested functions inside of it.
 2. Study the following code, then answer the questions below.

 ```js